hyperledger/besu-docs/docs/public-networks/get-started/connect/sync-node.md

 To sync with a public network, Besu runs two processes in parallel: the world state sync and the blockchain download.

-The following table shows the average world state sync time for each sync mode.
+The following table shows the average world state sync time for each sync mode on Mainnet.
 All times are hardware dependent; this table is based on running AWS instances m6gd.2xlarge.
 Each sync mode also has its own world state database size.